 a) If you are logging in for the first time, you can "Create Account."
 Do not attempt to "Login Using Your Institution's Credentials."

-If you have trouble signing in, please see the Access RefWorks page of this guide.
-You may have created an account in New RefWorks instead of Legacy RefWorks, or vice versa.
+If you have trouble signing in, please see the RefWorks and Proquest RefWorks page of this guide.
+You may have created an account in Proquest RefWorks instead of Legacy RefWorks, or vice versa.